frederic-perez/AmE-dictionary/data/idioms.md

 __hero’s journey__
 __hidden agenda__ A secret goal or an ulterior motive.
 __hidden in plain sight__
-__hide and seek__ A situation in which one party is constantly evading or avoiding another.
+__hide and seek__ :two: A situation in which one party is constantly evading or avoiding another.
 (A reference to the children’s game “hide and go seek.”)
 Often used with the verb “play.”
 __higgledy-piggledy__
 __high and dry__
 __high horse__